Whirlpool: An Undervalued Opportunity For DGI Investors

 The Dividend:

 The best thing about buying these undervalued shares and waiting for the potential turnaround is that WHR is going to pay me to stick around and wait for it.
 WHR shares currently yield 2.3%.
-The company's 5 year DGR is 15.1%.
-As previous stated 2016's dividend increase was 11%, from $0.90/share to $1.00.
+The company's 5-year DGR is 15.1%.
+As previously stated, 2016's dividend increase was 11%, from $0.90/share to $1.00.
 WHR's forward payout ratio sits at a conservative 25.5%.
-This, combined with that fact that management is calling for double digit top-line growth in 2017 leads me to believe that investors should expect another double digit dividend increase this year as well.
+This, combined with the fact that management is calling for double digit top line growth in 2017 leads me to believe that investors should expect another double digit dividend increase this year as well.

 WHR has a 6-year annual dividend increase streak.
 This company is not an aristocrat by any means, having frozen its dividend for much of the 2000-2010 decade.
 However, it's worth noting that the company didn't cut its dividend during either of the previous two recessions.
 This is commendable and represents conservative management of the balance sheet, in my opinion, anyway.

 You Don't Have To Take My Word For It:

-Before I spoke about the relative lack of coverage the WHR receives; well, this is highlighted by the fact that even Morningstar does not release in-depth coverage on the stock.
+Before I spoke about the relative lack of coverage that WHR receives; well, this is highlighted by the fact that even Morningstar does not release in-depth coverage on the stock.
 The only major analyst firm that I follow that does cover WHR is S&P Capital IQ, and the firm is very bullish indeed.
-S&P Cap IQ rate WHR a 4 star "Buy" with a fair value calculation of $248.40, meaning they believe the stock is currently undervalued by 43.5%.
+S&P Cap IQ rates WHR a 4-star "Buy" with a fair value calculation of $248.40, meaning they believe the stock is currently undervalued by 43.5%.

 The firm puts a $201 12-month target on the shares, assuming a 12.5x multiple on 2017 EPS expectations of $16.05/share.
 The firm expects to see 4.7% sales growth due to increased volumes on the year.
 I think all of this is reasonable.
 Should S&P Cap IQ be correct here, we're talking about a 16% gain over the next 12 months.
 Not too shabby.

 According to S&P Capital IQ, a total of 12 analysts publish reports on WHR; 6 of them rate the stock a buy, two rate the stock a buy/hold, and 4 rate the stock a hold.
 Yahoo Finance tracks 8 of these analysts and posts an average analyst price target of $198.25 for WHR shares.
 Downgrades have been popular since the company missed on its last two quarterly reports, though I'm still bullish on the shares looking at management's long-term guidance combined with today's relatively low valuation.